top of page

 Each of us was born to be happy, at peace with our lives, fully living each moment as our unique, perfectly imperfect self, calmly greeting each new day with hope and gratitude, no matter what hand life has dealt us.
 Does that sound far from where you are right now?
 It doesn't have to!
 Happiness has little to do what life has given you or not given you and everything to do with your perception of yourself, your life, and life in general.

-You can change your life to one of peace, hope and self-acceptance faster than you realize simply by learning about the Tao and integrating the principles of Taoism into your daily life.
+You can change your life to one of peace, hope and self-acceptance faster than you realize simply by learning about the Tao, relinquishing the need to control your life and letting the ideas of Taoism guide your thoughts and choices.

-Though Taoism is many things, including a religion and a potentially complicated philosophy where specific passages of the Tao Te Ching are dissected in an effort to understand Lao Tzu's precise meaning, Tao On focuses on understanding the essence of Taoism and how applying this essence to our daily lives can lead us to deeper fulfillment and peace.
-Though intellectual discussion about Lao Tzu's words can be helpful and illuminating, this author believes one of Lao Tzu's main messages is that it is by living the simply truths of the Tao, not using our mind and words to understand them with impeccable precision, that the Tao is able to flow more freely through us.
+Though Taoism is many things, including a religion and a potentially complicated philosophy, Tao On focuses on understanding the essence of Taoism and how applying this essence to our daily lives can lead us to deeper fulfillment and peace.
+Though intellectual discussion about Lao Tzu's words can be helpful and illuminating, one of Lao Tzu's key messages is that by living the simple truths of the Tao, not using ours mind and words to understand them with impeccable precision, the Tao is able to flow more freely through us.
 That is the aim of this site.

 key taoist principles

-We begin to live a Taoist life when we learn some of the key principles of Taoism, embrace them, and let them start guiding the way we live our life.
+We begin to live a Taoist life when we learn some of the key principles of Taoism, embrace them, and let them start guiding the way we live.
 The more we embrace these principles, the more profoundly we allow the Tao to reshape our lives.
-Nowhere in the Tao Te Ching does Lao Tzu just state any of these principles; he suggests many ideas, and these are just of a few of his teachings.
+Nowhere in the Tao Te Ching does Lao Tzu just state any of these principles; he suggests many ideas, and these are just of a few of what I see as his core teachings.
 Click on each principle to explore it in more depth.

 what is taoism?